Feature #848

 OpenMPT is now the default in Git master.

-#13 Updated by Thomas Lange almost 4 years ago
+#13 Updated by Thomas Lange about 4 years ago

 - Target version set to 4.1